GokulJ-Dev/Advance-concepts/README.md

     4) JSX -> ReactElement -> Object -> HTML elements (while render)
     5) JS operations are performed inside the curly braces

-# Parcel + Babel (transpiler)
+# Parcel + Babel (transpiler):

-    - Parcel bundler have babel which is a transpiler which converts JSX to JS which browser can undrestand.
+    - Parcel bundler have babel which is a transpiler which converts JSX to JS which browser can understand.

-# Components
+# Components:

     1) Class based components
     2) Functional Components - js function which return some peice of jsx from it.